dddrrreee/cs140e-25win/labs/18-OS/README.md

 ## equiv OS.

 Today we'll have a very small, OS that does equivalance checking.
 It provides `fork`, `waitpid`, `exit` and `sbrk`.

+Some news:
+  - The bad news: README is more of a WRITEME.
-The good news:  lab today is capped at a few hours so you can do final projects.
+  - The good news:  lab today is just an extension.

 Currently it loads a simple hello world program and runs it, checking that you get the same result with and without VM.